-The Group operates within an established risk management framework and clearly defined guidelines that are regularly reviewed by the Board of Directors and does not trade in derivative financial instruments.
-Financial risk management is carried out through internal control systems, insurance programmes and adherence to the Group's financial risk management policies.
 The Group is exposed mainly to credit risk, liquidity and cash flow risk, foreign currency risk and interest rate risk.
 Information on the management of the related exposures is detailed below.

 (a) Credit risk

 Cash deposits and trade receivables could give rise to credit risk which requires the loss to be recognised if a counter party fails to perform as contracted.
 The counter parties are the Group's customers and licensed financial institutions.
 It is the policy of the Group to monitor the financial standing of these counter parties on an ongoing basis to ensure that the Group is exposed to minimal credit risk.